Joseph Wagstaffe: Origins and birth

 Wagstaffe, born about 1611, was probably the seventh and youngest son of Richard Wagstaffe of Harbury in Warwickshire, by his wife Anne, daughter of John Hanslap of Stoneythorpe in the same county.
 If so, he is probably to be identified with the "Josephus Wagstaf", son of Richard, who was christened at Harbury on 13 August 1611.

 Military career

-He was a soldier of fortune, and at the beginning of 1642 was major in an Irish regiment in the service of France.
+Wagstaffe was a soldier of fortune, and at the beginning of 1642 was major in an Irish regiment in the service of France.
 In June 1642 he became lieutenant-colonel in the army destined by the parliament for the recovery of Ireland, and in the following autumn held the same rank in Hampden's regiment of foot in the Earl of Essex's army.
 Taken prisoner by the royalists in January 1643, he changed sides and accepted a commission to raise a regiment for the king.
+This made Wagstaffe one of the only officers from either side to switch allegiances during the war.
 Subsequently, he was major-general of foot under Prince Maurice in the west of England, was knighted at Crediton on 27 July 1644, and distinguished himself by his soldierly retreat in the disastrous Battle of Langport.